georchestra/georchestra.github.io/_posts/2014-06-25-new-website.md

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

-To finish with, we'd like to thank GitHub for their awesome hosting.
+To finish with, we'd like to thank GitHub for their awesome hosting !